yokoffing/ChatGPT-Prompts/README.md

 Imagine, emulate, draft, sample... use words like these.

+You can also use [this workaround on desktop](https://unofficialbird.com/colin_fraser/status/1633606979573919745) to view what was erased.

 ## Changelogs
 ### [Generate changlogs based on commits](https://www.reddit.com/r/bing/comments/11gt779/reminder_bings_edge_copilot_is_amazing_for_doing/)
 > * Based on commits on `the left page/this URL`, create a friendly and informal changelog with emoji and jokes.
 Just put the most important changes.